sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 </p>
 -->

 Sourcegraph 3.8 introduces out of the box access to monitoring tools for admins to keep tabs on the health of your Sourcegraph instance.
 Sourcegraph now ships with Grafana and Prometheus built-in, and some basic dashboards for better debugging of your instance.
-We will continue to work on improving the dashboards and metrics surfaced in the next release, with the goal of providing an accurate view into the health of your instance.
+We will continue to work on improving the dashboards and metrics surfaced in the next release, with the goal of providing an accurate view of the health of your instance.

 ## Behind the scenes: Even more benchmarking, automated testing, and QA